How Much Can I Claim For A Hit And Run Accident?

 Accident Claims UK is proud to offer our clients Conditional Fee Agreements.
 Commonly known as no win, no fee agreements, they are a special type of contract under which a solicitor may provide services to a client.
 The contract will set out the work a solicitor will conduct for the client as well as their payment structure.
 It will set out what any fees will be, as well as when or how the payments will be made.
 The agreement should state that you will not have to make any upfront payments before they start working with you, or whilst the claim is being carried out.

 At Accident Claims UK we have a dedicated and experienced team who are on hand to take your call and discuss the individual circumstances of your accident, injuries and claim.
-After this, if we believe you have a valid compensation claim we will be able to provide you with a no win, no fee solicitor or lawyer who can help you to make a claim.
+After this, if we believe you have a valid compensation claim, we will provide you with a no win, no fee solicitor or lawyer who can help you make a claim.
 You can contact our team today by calling us on 0800 073 8801.
-You can also reach us by sending the initial details of your accident and injuries by email to email@example.com, or you can fill in our online contact form and request a call back here.
+You can also reach us by sending the initial details of your accident and injuries by email to firstname.lastname@example.org, or you can fill in our online contact form and request a call back here.
 However, you choose to contact Accident Claims UK, don’t delay.
 Contact us today and get the compensation you deserve.

 Penalty points and endorsements